Make Colorful Crayon Wands Out of Broken Crayons

 - Carefully pour the melted crayon into the upright straws.
 We layered the crayon colors.
 The more the merrier.
 My kids favorite crayons were the ones where the colors mixed a bit.
 They called them tie-dye crayons!

-More Crayon Activities From Kids Activities Blog:
+More Crayon Crafts & Activities

 - Make Lipstick with Crayons